GENTEL-lab/EnzymeCAGE/README.md

 python main.py --data_path ../dataset/RHEA/2025-02-05/all_enzymes.csv --pocket_dir ../dataset/RHEA/2025-02-05/pockets/pocket --skip_rxn_feature
 ```

+Data cleaning details can be found in the [here](./scripts/README.md).

 ## Evaluation
 We have run AlphaFill and pre-extracted the enzyme pockets from the dataset, and you can directly use this part of the data to reproduce the experimental results.

 We have updated the test set.
-The new version of the data includes two test sets: `Orphan-194` and `Enzyme-405`, which are used to evaluate the enzyme retrieval capability on orphan reactions and the functional prediction capability on novel enzymes, respectively.
+The new version of the data includes two test sets: `Orphan-335` and `Enzyme-405`, which are used to evaluate the enzyme retrieval capability on orphan reactions and the functional prediction capability on novel enzymes, respectively.

 ### Enzyme-405